-Front slideout room switches (if equipped) are located either on the dash, near the main entry door, or near the Systems Monitor Panel.
+Front slideout room switches (if equipped) are located either near the main entry door or near the Systems Monitor Panel.
 Location varies by model and floorplan.

 Rear slideout switches (if equipped) are located on a wall near the slideout room or the Systems Monitor Panel.
 Location varies by model and floorplan.